PayIt, a payments platform designed for public services, raises $100M+ from Insight Partners

 For now, however, there are a lot of incremental processes to fix and make efficient, and that is where PayIt sits for now.

 Insight Partners is an interesting investor for PayIt in that regard.
-The VC has a track record for backing startups that are using tech to disrupt and rethink legacy infrastructure, with previous investments including WordPress’s Automattic, BlaBlaCar and N26 in Europe, Docusign and many more.
+The VC has a track record for backing startups that are using tech to disrupt and rethink legacy infrastructure, with previous investments including WordPress’s Automattic, BlaBlaCar and N26 in Europe, DocuSign and many more.

-“What excited us most about the PayIt platform is its ability to scale and make a true impact on a broad base of stakeholders,” said Ryan Hinkle, Managing Director at Insight Partners, in a statement provided to TechCrunch.
+“What excited us most about the PayIt platform is its ability to scale and make a true impact on a broad base of stakeholders,” said Ryan Hinkle, managing director at Insight Partners, in a statement provided to TechCrunch.

 “We’ve all dreaded having to wait in line for a new driver’s license, or jump through hoops to pay for a parking ticket.
 It’s clear that with PayIt, that doesn’t have to be the reality.
 PayIt seeks to dissolve those stressful interactions making processes seamless and simple for constituents and governments, allowing issues to be resolved and revenue to be collected efficiently.
 At Insight Partners, we’re looking forward to helping John and the team scale the best-in-class platform they’ve already built, and reach new constituents and governments with these solutions.”